 When designs for the U.S. Navy’s next generation of aircraft and airborne weapons programs are compared, a common element stands out—the search for more and better electronic warfare (EW) systems.
 But those goals are being complicated by what Navy planners worry is a diminution of the industrial base that can produce strike-fighter designs.
 By 2030, planners worry that there may be no competition.
 Boeing, for example, has already bought the last long-lead items for its F/A-18E/F Super ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Industrial Base Concerns Cloud U.S. Navy Air Planning".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Industrial Base Concerns Cloud U.S. Navy Air Planning".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.